EngineerTheWay/portfolio/src/content/projects/academic-performance-tracker.md

 The system included two core tools:  <br><br>

 #### 1. Schoolhouse Dashboard
-- One workbook with **separate color-coded sheets for each department**.
+- One workbook with separate color-coded sheets for each department.
-- Built-in **navigation buttons** for quick switching during leadership meetings.
+- Built-in navigation buttons for quick switching during leadership meetings.
 - Instructors pasted raw grade exports, and the system auto-formatted results.
-- **Conditional formatting** automatically flagged marginal and failing scores, ensuring consistency across all departments.
+- Conditional formatting automatically flagged marginal and failing scores, ensuring consistency across all departments.
-- A dropdown selector displayed each class’s current results for a particular test across the three testing modalities (**listening, reading, speaking**).
+- A dropdown selector displayed each class’s current results for a particular test across the three testing modalities (listening, reading, speaking).
 - Leadership could review all departments from one place, right from a Teams chat tab.  <br><br>

 > Thee dashboard used VLOOKUPs and a dropdown selection to match raw database outputs to student names and automatically pull the correct class data into the view.